archfirst/angular-template/README.md

     Compile less files to CSS, add vendor prefixes, and copy to the build folder

-### Bower Files

-- `gulp wiredep`

-    Looks up all bower components' main files and JavaScript source code, then adds them to the `index.html`.

-    The `.bowerrc` file also runs this as a postinstall task whenever `bower install` is run.

 ### Angular HTML Templates

 - `gulp templatecache`